CFA® Exam Registration in 2020:

 How to Enroll in L1 and L2 Exams

-CFA registration is not only about entering the list of candidates and paying for the exam.
-It is also strongly linked with the CFA Program entrance requirements, CFA scholarships available to many or the responsibility you accept as a CFA candidate when you register for your exam.
+CFA exam registration is not only about entering the list of candidates and paying for the exam.
+It is also strongly linked with the CFA Program entrance requirements, scholarships available to many or the responsibility you accept as a candidate when you register for your exam.

-To be able to enroll in the list of CFA candidates and sit for your first CFA exam, you must have:
+To be able to enroll in the list of exam candidates and sit for your first CFA exam, you must have:

 a bachelor’s (or equivalent) degree or be a final-year student.